How is the examination developed?

 Each part of the examination is scored by two independent graders.
 These graders are interior design professionals who have successfully completed a rigorous training process.
 The training process includes specific criteria with which all graders are required to understand and comply.
-Graders must demonstrate their agreement with ratings established by NCIDQ for each exercise.
-This last step demonstrates to NCIDQ that graders will score in a consistent and uniform manner.
+Graders must demonstrate their agreement with ratings established by CIDQ for each exercise.
+This last step demonstrates to CIDQ that graders will score in a consistent and uniform manner.

 When will I receive my examination results?

 Exam results are issued within 14 weeks of the exam date, although CIDQ makes every effort to issue results sooner.

 What is the pass rate for each exam section?

 Pass rates for first-time takers of the spring 2013 NCIDQ Examination:

 What are the most common reasons for failing the examination?